The Bayesian Approach To Inverse Problems: Common Structure

 Then there is $C>0$ such that, for all $N$ sufficiently large,

 \end{theorem}

-{\bf Proof.} Throughout this proof we use $C$ to denote a constant independent of $u$, and $N$; it may change from occurence to occurence.
-We use the fact that, since $M_2(\cdot)$ is monotonic non-decreasing and since it is strictly positive on $[0,\infty)$, there is constant $C>0$ such that
+{\bf Proof.} Throughout this proof we use $C$ to denote a constant independent of $u$, and $N$; it may change from occurrence to occurrence.
+We use the fact that, since $M_2(\cdot)$ is monotonic non-decreasing and since it is strictly positive on $[0,\infty)$,